WildBuckwheat/simpleRTK2B-Micro-Hat-for-Raspi/README.md

 You'll need the Gerber file, the Basic or Deluxe BOM file, and the CPL file.
 All the JLCPCB default options are ok.
 1 oz fill is ok.
 Snaz it up and change the board colour if you like.
 Use the SMT assembly service for the Top Side and purchase/solder your own bottom 2x20 header.

 Note: It is possible to have JLCPCB solder the bottom header for you, but it is very expensive.
 In order to process the order you have to select "double sided assembly," and JLCPCB will charge you as if they have to flip the PCB in their pick-and-place machine.
 To have JLCPCB assemble the top parts only is ~$30 for 5 boards.
 To have JLCPCB assemble the top and bottom is ~$140 for 5 boards.
+Make sure to de-select the through-hole caps (C1, C2) if you order double-sided.

 If you can't solder at all and really want a board, I recommend posting on the [AgOpenGPS Sales Forum](https://discourse.agopengps.com/c/sales "discourse.agopengps.com/c/sales").
 Most people only need 1 board and order 5, someone will hopefully have a spare to sell you.